Barratt Homes partner with Whizz-Kidz for the 2020 London Marathon (September 2019)

 For more information, please visit www.romseymarathon.co.uk

 Each year more than 20,000 children flee domestic abuse to seek sanctuary in refuge.
 Typically leaving home with only the clothes on their back, these children have experienced physical, emotional, and even sexual abuse and arrive at refuge with nothing.

-In collaboration with Women’s Aid, partner charities and corporate supporters, KidsOut works to remind these children and thousands of others living with disadvantages what it is like to be children and just have fun.
+This year representatives from the division helped transform an outdoor area at Southampton’s KidsOut centre.
 The team of 14 - from Barratt Homes, Mackoy Ltd, Portsmouth Carpentry and Borderland Fencing - spent the day at the charity’s local centre, to create a safe and enjoyable space for disadvantaged children.
 The work included putting in new decking, fencing, astro turf and a shed, as well as landscaping and site clearance.

 “As an established member of the Southampton community, we’re always on the lookout for worthy local causes to support,” said one of the volunteer gardeners, Barratt Homes Southampton managing director, Jon Green.
 “KidsOut is a vital local resource - working to remind children and thousands of others living with disadvantages what it is like to just have fun.
 It was a tiring day and we all had a few ach-ing bones, but it was an absolute pleasure doing what we could to help.”

 An employee of the KidsOut Centre said: “I literally do not know where to start in thanking everyone involved in the transformation of the garden.
 The children were so excited they looked like they were going to burst.
 All the women here love it and are so grateful.
 Volunteers like these truly make a difference to the lives of children who are forced to leave their family homes.
 Thank you, thank you, thank you to each and every person who took part.”